StefanMoCoAt/Meldestelle/README.md

 ### How to Use the API Documentation

-1. Start the application with `./gradlew :api-gateway:run`
+1. Start the application with `./gradlew :api-gateway:jvmRun`
 2. For a comprehensive documentation portal, navigate to `http://localhost:8080/docs`
 3. For detailed interactive documentation, navigate to `http://localhost:8080/swagger`
 4. For the raw OpenAPI specification, navigate to `http://localhost:8080/openapi`